Spain forms

 - EU-BLUE-CARD: EU Blue Card

-- Ensure your firma is present on the EX-05 form to avoid delays.
+- Ensure the firma is present on all required sections of the form.

-- Avoid submitting an incompleto application; ensure all sections are completed.
+- Do not submit an incompleto form; check all sections are filled.

 - SEASONAL-WORK: Seasonal Work Visa